Projects-Facisa/SilckStyleStore/README.md

 # SilckStyleStore - Java Commerce Project 👜🛒

 This project was developed under the guidance of Professor Armando Agra for Module 2 - Basic Object-Oriented Programming in Java.
-SilckStyleStore is a commerce system that provides the following functionalities:
+SilckStyleStore is a clothing store e-commerce system with built-in data persistence capabilities, offering the following functionalities:

 ## Features 🚀